In this guide we’ll show you exactly how to plan an email marketing campaign in 7 steps, as well as showing you the best email marketing tools to use.

 On average, email marketers send out about 3 emails per week, but remember to mix those emails up as a combination of value and sales emails to keep your subscribers engaged in your brand!

 When is the best time to schedule my emails for?

 Again this depends on who your target audience is.
 For example, if you’re a suit tailor, you may want to target city workers commuting to work on the 8:30 AM train.

 You’ll need to do your market research to find out the best time to target your subscribers.

 Firstly, those subscribed to that list haven’t consented to hear from you so this could present a GDPR issue.

 Secondly, these people are not tailored to your brand and will probably have little interest in your services.

 You need to build a mailing list with people you can target as actual leads, that have an interest or a need for your brand.

 It is one of the best ways of providing your site with greater traffic and increased sales.

-But what’s more important is that it can help you build greater relationships with your customers, enabling you to tailor your services to better meet their needs, thus improving your business, increasing your brand sales, and amplifying your brand’s image.
+But what’s more important is that it can help you build greater relationships with your customers, enabling you to tailor your services to better meet their needs, thus improving your business, increasing your sales, and amplifying your brand’s image.